dan1707xd/Seattle_Airbnb_Data_ML/README.md

 2. What makes a good host?
 What are preferred host performance metrics?
 This second quest will basically delineate good host characteristics based on performance.
 3. In Seattle, which factors overall are good for revenue?
 Here, a prediction based (regression) method will be applied to model revenue.
 Finally, the features that dominate that model will be of interest.
 The analysis that follows in the notebook attempts to best answer these questions dispassionately whilst focussing on the data.
-In the evaluation sections of the
+In the evaluation sections of the notebook we: 1. identified the popular zipcodes for any given property type; 2. identified amenities and host attributes that correlate well with revenue and 3. identified features overall that seem to be good for Airbnb business in Seattle. <br />
 The key conclusions and a more relaxed discussion of the code can be found in [this blog](https://medium.com/...) post.

 # Licensing, Authors, Acknowledgements